Nanna Lüders Jensen: Career

 In 2000, she was given a grant by the Danish Arts Foundation.
 She released the resulting album, Giv dig hen, in 2005.

 Personal life

-After an absence from her public career, she published her autobiography Stjerne for altid in 2005.
-In her book, she opened up about her experiences with crippling stage fright, depression, and anxiety as a result of her rise to fame at such a young age.
+After an absence from her public career, Nanna published her memoir Stjerne for altid in 2005.
+In the memoir, she opened up about her experiences with crippling stage fright, depression, and anxiety as a result of her rise to fame at such a young age.
+Nanna had to cancel in the middle of a performance in the venue Vestergade 58 in 1988, because of stage fright and it took 12 years before she performed there again.
+From 1990 to 1994, she only wanted to perform as backing singer as a self-described "nervous wreck with stage fright".
 She has been open about her use of anti-depressants and has self-medicated using cannabis.

 Nanna was married to Niels Rasmusen, though they have since divorced.
 The couple have a daughter, Freja, who was born in 1999.
 Nanna dated musician and producer Hilmer Hassig in the early 2000s, though their relationship was not revealed until after he died in a car accident in 2008.